-Visitors must follow the CVES screening procedure for entry into CVES facilities, the 6-foot social distancing mandate, and regulations for wearing face coverings to limit the spread of illness while on site
+Visitors must follow the CVES screening procedure for entry into CVES facilities, the 6-foot social distancing guideline, and district mandate for wearing face coverings to limit the spread of illness while on site

-- Limit nonessential visitors to all school buildings, including the district office and off-campus locations such as ISC and One Work Source - Records are to be maintained of every person, including workers and visitors, who may have close contact with other individuals at the work site or area; excluding deliveries that are performed with appropriate PPE or through contactless means. - Establish designated areas for pick-ups and deliveries, limiting contact to the extent possible. - Do not allow outside vendors to enter the building - Hold all parent meetings and other meetings by phone/virtual conferences to the extent practicable - Public use of CVES facilities is not permitted until further notice - Discontinue the use of toys, magazines, and other shared items in waiting areas - Provide a protective barrier for reception areas - Eliminate reception seating areas to one chair (two or more is acceptable if social/physical distancing is possible)

-- Request that visitors phone ahead from the parking lot - Confirm the necessity of the visit - Phone calls, e-mail, mail, or video conference should be used whenever possible
+- □ Limit nonessential visitors to all school buildings, including the district office and off-campus locations such as ISC and One Work Source.
+All visitors must have prior administrative approval. - Records are to be maintained of every person, including workers and visitors, who may have close contact with other individuals at the work site or area; excluding deliveries that are performed with appropriate PPE or through contactless means. - □ Establish designated areas for pick-ups and deliveries, limiting contact to the extent possible. - Do not allow outside vendors to enter the building - Hold all parent meetings and other meetings by phone/virtual conferences to the extent practicable - Device Public use of CVES facilities is not permitted until further notice - Discontinue the use of toys, magazines, and other shared items in waiting areas - Provide a protective barrier for reception areas - □ Reception seating areas should reflect the 6-foot physical distancing requirements - □ Request that visitors phone ahead from the parking lot - $\hfill\square$ Confirm the necessity of the visit - □ Phone calls, e-mail, mail, or video conference should be used whenever possible the person outside).